 When you plan ahead for your subfloor and flooring selection you can be sure they will complement each other.
 Just because you are installing direct to concrete doesn’t mean you have to use an engineered wood floor or a laminate floor.
 Some companies, like Carlisle, provide hardwood flooring options for almost any subfloor type.

 Here’s a look at the most common subfloors, the benefits of each, some tips to consider and some links where you can learn more.

 Plywood, like Advantech, is a common subfloor.

-- Good quality plywood will remain flat and stable
+- Good quality plywood will remain flat and stable.

-- Be sure to countersink nails in the plywood to avoid any conflict with flooring installation
+- Be sure to countersink nails in the plywood to avoid any conflict with flooring installation.

-- Keep your plywood dry — or ensure it is adequately dried out before any flooring is installed
+- Keep your plywood dry — or ensure it is adequately dried out — before any flooring is installed.

-Benefits: Radiant Heat provides warmth, comfort and efficiency in any season.
+Benefits: Radiant heat provides warmth, comfort and efficiency in any season.

 - Install the flooring perpendicular to the radiant heat tubes.

-- Plan on a higher waste factor due to installation limitations with a concrete slab
+- Plan on a higher waste factor due to installation limitations with a concrete slab.

 No matter what type of subfloor you have the quality of the wood flooring you choose is important to its performance and longevity.
-Be sure to choose a wood floor manufacturer that can provide both high quality flooring solutions but expert advise to assist you with installation planning.
+Be sure to choose a wood floor manufacturer that can provide both high quality flooring solutions and expert advice when assisting you with planning your floor installation.